croessner/opendkim-manage/md/opendkim-manage.cfg.5.md

     `opendkim` can create signatures including the *i=* field.
 If you set this option to yes, `opendkim-manage` will add an attribute DKIMIdentity with an *@* prefixed domain, for example @example.test.
-You must therefor adopt your opendkim.conf settings to honer this.
+You must therefor adopt your opendkim.conf settings to honor this.

 `terminal_background`
     If you want to make use of the `--color` option, you can define, if you